 The Pug is both energetic and lazy, all rolled into one.
 We hate to use the word lazy, but this breed really can be lazy.
 He is often a medium-energy pooch, and once he gets going, he will play until he can’t breathe.
 But many owners say that it can be a struggle to get him going!
 Some dogs will laze about on the sofa all day if you let them.

 Overall, he will need between 30 to 45 minutes of exercise a day.
-His exercise doesn’t need to be intense, and ideally, it shouldn’t be because of the complications his flat-face poses.
+His exercise doesn’t need to be intense, and ideally, it shouldn’t be because of the complications his flat face poses.
 But fun it should be!
 Strolls around the neighborhood or forest are all an adventure to him, especially if he gets to strut his stuff.
 Doggy parks are awesome, and he is bound to make friends!
 Just keep an eye on his breathing.
-Don’t worry, we’ll explain this all in the health section.
+We’ll explain this all in the health section.

 To prevent further breathing difficulties during exercise sessions, we advise getting a harness for your Pug.
 These will take the strain away from his neck and displace the pressure safely across his chest and shoulders.
 Harnesses are also handy to scoop him up when he is too excited to come back to you.

 He will also like to play at home in between his outdoor exercise sessions.
 Interactive toys are a great way to spend time with him and have lots of fun.
 For those times when you cannot spend too long playing with him (yes, adult life is so boring, right?!), be sure to have toys for your Pug on hand.
 Whether he is a destructive chewer or light player, a food-dispensing toy is bound to go down a treat!

 The breed is popular with apartment dwellers and small homeowners because he doesn’t take up that much room.
 If he is lucky enough to have access to a private yard, make sure it is secure.
 Because he will be off on the hunt for someone to bark at and snacks to hunt down.